 You must remain professional and objective at all times, regardless of what you might find during your research.

-Case studies are often the kind of hard-hitting journalism that, when successful, is what will get you recognised as a professional videogame journalist.
+Case studies are often the kind of hard-hitting journalism that, when successful, is what will get you recognized as a professional video game journalist.